Juanagudelo9007/movie-app/README.md

 This approach provides a clear architecture, facilitates global user state handling, and keeps routes organized without conflicts.

+## User Authentication and Favorites Persistence

+- Uses Firebase's `onAuthStateChanged` listener to detect if a user is logged in.
+- Stores the user ID and login status in state.
+- Fetches and saves the user's favorite movies in Firestore for data persistence.
+- Provides context to manage favorite movies throughout the app.

 ## Notes

 During refactoring: